TechnionTDK/jbs-json23plet/README.md

       src/main/java/json23plet/generators/ontologyGenerator/OntologyGenerator.java
       src/main/java/json23plet/generators/ontologyGenerator/OntologyTTLGenerator.java

-As mentioned before json23plet handle ontologies on thw same way of regular json data. we worte a speiceal ontology generator which have two purpose:
+As mentioned before json23plet generates ontologies in the same way of regular json data. the tool contains a speiceal ontology generator which has two purposes:
-1. create the ttl's files of the ontology. thos are the files you will load to your server.
+1. create the ttl files of the ontology.
-1. create a java class which will allow you to referece to your ontology definitions as java objects.
+1. create a java class which will allow you to reference your ontology definitions as java objects.
-The generator require the ontology in a very specific format:<br/>
+The generator requires the ontology json to be in a very specific format:<br/>

     {
         "prefixes" : [